Study Where the World Comes Together

 To apply, you will need to:

-- Receive a nomination from your school (High schools not already contacted/verified are asked to submit an application to participate in our program, available here.[NOTE: this participation application page will be closed at 4pm EST on Friday, November 30])
+- Receive a nomination from your school (High schools not already contacted/verified are asked to submit an application to participate in our program, available here.[NOTE: this participation application page is currently closed and will re-open in early September])

 - Apply to study at the University of Toronto to begin your studies in 2020 and complete your application for admission by the appropriate deadlines.